 Join our team at Peterborough Pathways as a Support Worker and find out how you can enhance the life of a young person with disabilities and prepare them for adult life.

-Peterborough Pathways, run by Peterborough City Council, is looking to recruit five part-time Support Workers.
+Peterborough Pathways, run by Peterborough City Council, is looking to recruit part-time Support Workers.
 The successful candidates will provide community-based support to children and young people with complex disabilities between the ages of five and 18 years.

 This includes children and young people with learning disabilities, profound and multiple sensory impairments, autism, ADHD and associated health needs.